-The Fund is accounted for using a "current financial resources" measurement focus and the modified accrual basis of accounting.
-The statement of revenues, expenditures, and change in fund balance of the Fund presents increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses) of the Fund.
+The Measure D Sales Tax Fund accounted for using a "current financial resources" measurement focus and the modified accrual basis of accounting.
+The statement of revenues, expenditures, and change in fund balance of the Measure D Sales Tax Fund presents increases (i.e., revenues and other financing sources) and decreases (i.e., expenditures and other financing uses).